Tips Bulletin

 Remove Spray Paint from Clothing with Turpentine

-Turpentine is one of the most effective ways to remove oil-based spray paint from clothes.
+Turpentine is one of the most effective ways for getting paint off shoes and clothing.
 The oil forms a stronger bond with the fabric than water-based paints, so oil-based paint is often more difficult to remove.

 Ensure that the area where you’re using turpentine is well-ventilated, and use protective equipment like rubber gloves, safety glasses, and a respirator mask.